Current Travel Info

 Check Facebook for the schedule.
 279 Bridge Street.

-Dust off your boots and prepare for the thrill of rodeo season in the Similkameen, kicking off with the Chopaka Rodeo in April, the Elk’s Rodeo in May and the Stan Thompson Memorial, in June.
+Spring is rodeo season in the Similkameen.
+The Elk’s Rodeo during the May Long weekend in Keremeos, and June 13 & 14th Princeton’s Stan Thompson Memorial Rodeo.
 From heart-pounding bronc riding to family-friendly festivities, these authentic, small-town rodeos are more than just competitions—they celebrate tradition, community, and the Western spirit.

 Key Annual Events Keremeos / Cawston Area